icinganalysis/icinganalysis.github.io/content/conclusions_of_the_instruments_thread.md

 The meteorological instruments and data from the NACA-era are still used today.

 ##Key Points
-1. The rotating multicylinder was the primary instrument that determine the values in the current Appendic C icing regulations.
+1. The rotating multicylinder was the primary instrument that determine the values in the current Appendix C icing regulations.
 2. Other instruments gave supplementary data, but were calibrated against the rotating multicylinder.
 3. Later publications document the continuing use of the NACA-era instruments.